ysengoku/42-cub3d-macOS/README.md

 {
 	double	inverse_matrix_factor;

+	// This is a value used to scale these positions based on the player's direction and field of view.
-	inverse_matrix_factor = 1.0 / (data->player.plane.x * data->player.dir.y - data->player.dir.x * data->player.plane.y);
+	// The `1.0 /` part is calculating the inverse (or reciprocal) of the value. inverse_matrix_factor = 1.0 / (data->player.plane.x * data->player.dir.y - data->player.dir.x * data->player.plane.y);

 	// Calculate relative position of sprite to player